AkashKumarSingh11032001/100-Days-Challenge-Try-1/README.md

        Consulsion => It was my 1st day, fell exhausting and tired ,I dont known Whether I can complete my  100 day challenge, let wait and see.

+Day 2 :
+       Date: 02/04/2021

+       Task 1=> Completed video from 6-10 in object section and made Counter project in JavaScript Task 2=> completed course 1-20 video of Coding Ninja Full stack dev and updated github Task 3=> Python BootCamp Day 2 is all about typecasting/Datatype etc.
+       Task 4=> FreeCodeCamp/ completed 1 hour video course of Node.js and express.js but stil 7 hr to go Task 5=> solved 4 C.P problem

+       Consulsion => It was my 2nd day, I don't why but I'm feeling less tired today and I comleted all my task today